jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     .SUFFIXES: .c
 ```

 Clear as mud right?
 Like many things in the Unix world, this sysetm has been modified and augmented but still persists as the way software project are installed.
-By 1988 the GNU project had released their Free Software version of ```make``` called GNU Make and this is included in all standard Linux distrobutions and is even required for compiling the Linux Kernel.
-There are other versions of ```make``` including the Unix version, ```pmake``` and ```bmake``` on the BSD Unix variants and even Microsoft has its own build tool that can be used called ```nmake```.
+By 1988 the GNU project had released their Free Software version of ```make``` called GNU Make or ```gmake```.
+GNU make is included in all standard Linux distributions and is even required for compiling the Linux Kernel.
+There are other versions of ```make``` including the Unix version, ```pmake``` and ```bmake``` on the BSD Unix variants, there is a cross platform build tool called ```cmake``` and even Microsoft has its own build tool that can be used called ```nmake```.

-  Software is more complicated
+### Package Managers

+Software is more complicated, right?
+This style of software installation put a high barrier to who could practically use Unix/Linux.
 Linux distributions took to making software installation and distribution easier by introducing something initally called __Package Managers__.
 These were meant to eliminate all of the above process by solving two key probelms.
 First it would solve the re-compilation of code and supporting of make and build tools--you technically wouldn't even need any C compiler or build tools installed.
 Second package managers would solve the dependency issues by keeeping track of the dependency trail and be smart enough to follow that trail before installation.

+#### .deb

  The first package manager was ___dpkg__ which was created by Matt Welsh, Carl Streeter and Ian Murdock (founder of Debian) in 1994 as a replacement for an earlier primative package manager.
 The program ```dpkg``` is used to install, remove, and provide information about .deb packages.

  A Debian package (or ```.deb``` file) is really just made up of two tarballs [^107].
 One is the control data which is listed as such:
 ```